jakeb91/cobloafengineering/docs/Procedures/troubleshooting.md

     !!! warning

-        **Never** concede that an issue is due to the network unless advised to do so by engineers _after_ submitting a successful escalation to them, this is an important part of customer expectation management and ensuring that they maintain a cooperative stance with us for long as possible during the troubleshooting process.
-Once a target for blame has been decided, this can be very difficult to undo and can lead to some very tricky situations if the customer has drawn an incorrect conclusion.
+        **Never** concede that an issue is due to the network unless advised to do so by engineers _after_ submitting a successful escalation to them, this is an important part of customer expectation management and ensuring that they maintain a cooperative exchange with the customer to make resolving the problem as easy as possible.
+The reason for this stance is that you have not actually performed the troubleshooting work to determine the cause of the fault yet, many customers will (understandably) become less cooperative after an admission of fault.
+Some faults are fixable even when they are not the fault of the network.
+So for the benefit of the customer, your sanity and the engineer's sanity, the best option is to never jump to conclusions.

     To classify a technical customer issue as a Support agent for an ISP, there are four "classifiers" you need to define: